fastify/fastify-passport/README.md

 });
 ```

 Sessions may specify serialized users that have since been deleted from the datastore storing them for the application.
-In that case, deserialization often fails because the user row can't be found for a given id.
+In that case, deserialization often fails because the user row cannot be found for a given id.
 Depending on the application, this can either be an error condition, or expected if users are deleted from the database while logged in. `fastify-passport`'s behaviour in this case is configurable.
 Errors are thrown if a deserializer returns undefined, and the session is logged out if a deserializer returns `null` or `false.` This matches the behaviour of the original `passport` module.

-So, a deserializer can return several things:
+Therefore, a deserializer can return several things:

 - if a deserializer returns an object, that object is assumed to be a successfully deserialized user
-- if a deserializer returns `undefined`, `fastify-passport` interprets that as an erroneously missing user, and throws an error because the user couldn't be deserialized.
+- if a deserializer returns `undefined`, `fastify-passport` interprets that as an erroneously missing user, and throws an error because the user could not be deserialized.
 - if a deserializer returns `null` or `false`, `fastify-passport` interprets that as a missing but expected user, and resets the session to log the user out
-- if a deserializer throws the string `"pass"`, `fastify-passport` will try the next deserializer if it exists, or throw an error because the user couldn't be deserialized.
+- if a deserializer throws the string `"pass"`, `fastify-passport` will try the next deserializer if it exists, or throw an error because the user could not be deserialized.

 ### Request#isUnauthenticated()